-Since then, masses of foreigners visit every year, as either holidaymakers or expats eager to make it their second home.
-You may want to wonder and see houses for sale in Antalya which is called Turkeys Blue Paradise.
+Since then, masses of foreigners visit every year, as either holidaymakers or ex-pats eager to make it their second home.
+You may want to wander and see houses for sale in Antalya which is called Turkeys Blue Paradise.
 Please check villas in Antalya and apartments in Antalya Turkey.

 So, what exactly is it about Antalya that draws in the crowds?